 If you developed a food poisoning illness after eating chicken, we know you’ve suffered emotionally and economically, and want to work with you personally to obtain the maximum compensation for the damages caused by your injuries.
 Contact us today to learn more about your legal rights.

 See all related food poisoning lawsuits our lawyers covered so far.

 Do I have a Chicken Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in chicken recall lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in chicken recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.